Masbate City: American colonial era

 After a devastating typhoon in 1908, an Executive Order was passed annexing the province of Masbate to the province of Sorsogon.
 Masbate, by force of circumstance, became a sub-province of Sorsogon until 1922 when its provincial status was restored.
 Shortly before the restoration of Philippine Independence in 1946, the town of Masbate was established as the provincial capital.

 During World War II, the first elements of Japanese troops from Legazpi arrive on Masbate province at the dawn of January 7, 1942, on several places without any opposition as the forces stationed there retreated to Panay Island.

-Independent Philippines
+Philippine independence

 In the mid-1990s, the idea of converting the municipality into a city was pushed by 2nd District House Representative Luz Cleta Reyes Bakunawa.
 Her successor, Congressman Emilio Espinosa Jr. together with the Municipal Mayor Juan P. Sanchez Sr. and some local officials and employees took over where she left off.